-The pandemic is forcing some older workers to confront painful financial realities and revise their financial planning for retirement.
-One option some may be considering is retiring abroad to a destination that is more tax efficient and offers other important lifestyle benefits, like Portugal.
+The pandemic is forcing some older workers to revise their financial planning for retirement.
+One option is retiring abroad to a destination that is more tax efficient and has other lifestyle benefits, like Portugal.

 Christina Hippisley will moderate the webinar, and John Mather will explain some of the financial implications of the pandemic for older workers and savers, and also detail the reasoning behind his choice of Portugal for his retirement.

-The 40-minute session will cover four sections of 10 minutes
+The 30-minute session will cover three sections of 10 minutes

 2) 10 mins – Summary of the financial and lifestyle issues behind my move to Portugal

-4) 10 mins – The results of the move versus the expectations
+4) 10 mins – Questions from the audience

 Have a specific question you want answered?
 Send us an email in advance and we will endeavour to answer it during the webinar.